Will Contests, Probate Administration Disputes, and Trust Litigation

-In these circumstances, immediate action is often required to prevent future loss.
+In these circumstances, immediate action is often required to prevent loss.
 I am available to represent those who are being harmed as a result of poor or negligent probate administration.

 Trustees may take actions that are motivated more by their personal interests and profit than for the welfare of trust beneficiaries.
 In some cases, they may simply not have the financial ability to manage assets properly in the first place.
-I additionally am available to represent beneficiaries in trust dispute matters.
+I am available to represent beneficiaries in trust dispute matters.

 Litigation Against Personal Representatives and Trustees